Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 	* From bosses from 1:6000 to 1:1000

-* Rathma's Jawbone drop rate increased:
+* Rathma’s Jawbone drop rate increased:

 	* Normal: From 1:200 000 to 1:50 000